 Cottage stone villa in greenery for rent, Starigrad, Hvar is located in Starigrad’s field which is UNESCO protected area.
 Because this is a protected area there is 2.5 km od macadam path and vineyards, but bicycles are provided.
 There is also a bicycle path for riding, and near there is a small family craft so you can buy handmade souvenirs.
 This 3-star villa is surrounded by Mediterranean plants and vegetation in a peaceful and isolated environment.
-Cottage stone villa is made of old stone and it keeps the cool temperature inside the house, but there is also air-conditioner and ceiling fans.
+Cottage stone villa is made of old stone and it keeps the cool temperature inside the house, but there are also air-conditioner and ceiling fans.
 In this offer, you can also find there a small bungalow which is used as a relaxing room.
 There are Mediterranean plants around the cottages that create shade during hot summer days.
 It has also a pool in the garden and an open shower.
-There is air conditioning and a dishwasher in this stone villa.
+There are air conditioning and a dishwasher in this stone villa.

 Pets are welcome – NO additional charges.

 5 beds + 2 extra beds = 7 pax

 There is also a kinder bed in the house.

 Distance from the sea is 800 m

 air-condition- in all houses

 washing machine and dishwasher